gohypergiant/IAPKit/README.md

 store.hasPurchasesAvailable // `Bool`
 ```

-### Determine if any receipts are of type Availablity.purchased
+### Determine if any receipts are of type Availability.purchased
 ```swift
 store.isAppPurchased // `Bool`
 ```